Ra-Hoor-Khuit Network's

 Light candles - Light the center white candle only.

 Purify - With incense or sprinkling.
 Try using a small broom as an alternative to incense and sweep auras.
-Brooms are symbols of the Crone.
+Brooms are symbols of

 Cast Circle/Invoke Crone Goddesses for the five elements.